KrisPiters/ros_workshop/exercises/part2.md

     roslaunch stage_navigation laser_gmapping.launch

 - Can you see and notice a difference?
-- What can you conclude from your observations, having compared both robots?
+- What can you conclude from your observations, having compared both results?

 If you are satisfied with your map, you can save it using [map_saver](http://wiki.ros.org/map_server#map_saver):